tum-gis/a2d2_ros_preparer/docs/source/usage.rst

         source_bus_signals_filepath: "/path/to/Ingolstadt/bus/20190401145936_bus_signals.json"
         source_sensor_configuration_filepath: "/path/to/Ingolstadt/cams_lidars.json"

-        # rosbags and other artefacts are written to this directory
+        # rosbags and other artifacts are written in this directory
         target_directory: "/path/to/Ingolstadt_output"

     filter:
-        # select only a certain time windows for conversion (timestamps in seconds)
+        # select only a certain time window for conversion (timestamps in seconds)
         start_timestamp: 1533906470
         stop_timestamp: 1554121580

-Afterwards, make sure that the yaml files are loaded in the `convert.launch`_ file:
+Afterward, make sure that the yaml files are loaded in the `convert.launch`_ file:

 .. code-block:: xml